-Middle Fork Taylor Creek Trail is a 4.8 mile moderately trafficked out and back trail located near Cedar City, UT that features a river and is good for all skill levels.
+Middle Fork Taylor Creek Trail is a 4.8 mile moderately trafficked out and back trail located near Cedar City, Utah that features a river and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Directions from Interstate 15: Use exit 40 to reach this facility.
 After exiting the highway turn eastward and follow the paved road 2 miles past the visitor center to the trailhead.

 Great hike in Kolob canyon.
 Didn't hear much about it so we were unsure.
 Easy hike that takes you to 2 cabins and a double arch.
 Well worth the hike, the views of the red walls were gorgeous and it was lightly trafficked.

 Really enjoyed doing this one on the trip.
 A little history with the 2 cabins and a lot of scenery.
 Hiking in the spring the creeks were a little high but not a problem but it kept us out of the nearby narrows that we planned to do as well.
 Zion is my 2nd favorite place I've hiked thus far. i'd like to go back with a backpack and a week or more...

 Beautiful hike in October.
 Fall leaves are awesome!
 Aside from the steep stairs at the beginning, a fairly easy hike.
 Took my 5 and 9 year-old and they did pretty good.
 You cross the creek a lot...water was low enough the adults stayed dry, but the kids needed help across with their short legs.
 I clocked the length on my GPS watch and it was 6 miles round trip.
 The ending isn't spectacular, but the views along the way are worth hiking it all.

 Great hike during the fall to see the leaves changing, does get a little chilly due to being in the shade for most of the hike in October.